-Civil Rights and Title IX Coordinator
+Civil Rights & Title IX Coordinator

-Marti McCaleb Middlebury College 213 Service Building 84 S Service Rd Middlebury, VT 05753 802.443.2147 mmccaleb@middlebury.edu
+Butterfly Boire Middlebury College Service Building Middlebury, VT 05753 802.443.2147 bboire@middlebury.edu

 A report or complaint may be made verbally (in person, by phone, or videoconferencing) during applicable business hours, or in writing (via mail or email) 24 hours per day, 7 days per week.
 You may also report using the online reporting tool at go/report.
 Please note that while a report may be made anonymously, this will limit Middlebury's ability to take action to provide supportive measures or to address the situation.